Cuesta College, San Luis Obispo, CA

 Fpost = w·(0.29).

-Because the force of the woman on the bed has a longer perpendicular lever arm than the perpendicular lever arm of the weight on the bed, then the force of the post on the beam has a smaller magnitude than the weight of the bed.
+Because the force of the woman on the bed has a longer perpendicular lever arm than the perpendicular lever arm of the weight on the bed, then the force of the woman on the beam has a smaller magnitude than the weight of the bed.

 Sections 70854, 70855, 73320